DiffCoT: Diffusion-styled Chain-of-Thought Reasoning in LLMs: Methodology

 In contrast to conventional CoT trajectory construction~\cite{zhang2024chain}, at each step $k$ we collect several candidate responses.
 These responses are scored using either an external reward model or rollout-based success rates.
 In our forward noising view, the candidate with the highest reward, denoted as $s^{\sigma^0=w}_{k}$, is regarded as the lowest-noise state for step $k$, and the remaining candidates are ordered by their rewards to form $\{s^{\sigma^{1:T}}_{k}\}$, which we interpret as states with gradually increasing noise.
 Step-level noise is thus measured by the deviation of lower-reward responses from this best trajectory, indicating the corruption level at the step granularity.
 This design ensures that the final generation remains coherent while providing a set of forward diffusion states for subsequent denoising and preference optimization.

-Under this step-level forward noising, \textsc{DiffCoT} defines a diffusion-styled distribution that spans low-noise to high-noise reasoning states~\citep{chen-etal-2025-diffpo}.
-Note that our data construction does not distinguish between “correct’’ and “incorrect’’ labels at the collection stage as in~\citep{lai2025stepdpo}; instead, it uniformly gathers diverse responses for each step throughout the entire trajectory.
-This global view provides distribution-aware data to support both generation and refinement.
+Under the step-level forward noising, \textsc{DiffCoT} defines a diffusion-styled distribution that spans low-noise to high-noise reasoning states~\citep{chen-etal-2025-diffpo}.
+Note that our data construction does not distinguish between “correct’’ and “incorrect’’ labels at the collection stage as in~\citet{lai2025stepdpo}; instead, it uniformly gathers diverse responses for each step throughout the entire trajectory.
+The global view could provide distribution-aware data to support both generation and refinement.
 In this way, error patterns are implicitly encoded in trajectory-level modeling, allowing robust reasoning without additional manual annotations of corrective steps.